 Economics suffers from the fact that the subject matter is ill-defined.
 Economists think that they are doing economics while they bungle amateurishly in sociology and psychology, that is, in some conveniently stripped down version of these disciplines.
 What economists overlook is that their subject matter is the structure and behavior of the economic system and that all questions about Human Nature/motives/behavior/action are NOT their business.

 Bill Mitchell’s post about the relationship between employees and the firm’s government is pure sociology and firmly rooted in a tradition that goes back to the founding fathers.
 John Stuart Mill, to recall, had been engaged in a pen-friendship with Auguste Comte, the founder of sociology.#1

 The subject matter of standard economics is defined by the Walrasian axiom set which is ultimately based on methodological individualism.
 Microfoundations ― with constrained optimization and equilibrium as pivotal axioms ― is the wrong approach.
 This explains why economics is a failed science.
 Economics is a system science, NOT a social science.
 Accordingly, the correct approach is macrofoundations.

-The elementary version of the correct (objective, systemic, behavior-free, macrofounded) employment equation is shown on Wikimedia.#2
+The elementary version of the correct (objective, systemic, behavior-free, macrofounded) Employment Law is shown on Wikimedia.#2

 From this equation follows:

 (i) An increase in the expenditure ratio ρE leads to higher employment L (the Greek letter ρ stands for ratio).
 An expenditure ratio ρE greater than 1 indicates credit expansion, a ratio ρE less than 1 indicates credit contraction.

 (ii) Increasing investment expenditures I exert a positive influence on employment.

 (iii) An increase in the factor cost ratio ρF=W/PR leads to higher employment.